Finding a supervisor and project for MSc and Honours

 The School also offers a one-year undergraduate Honours degree, which combines a research component with coursework.

-For an overview on our postgraduate research study options, come along to our BioSciences MSc and Honours information and research poster session on Tuesday 6 September 2022 at 1pm– you'll hear from course coordinators about the program structure and available projects within the School of BioSciences in 2023.
-Refreshments will be provided.
+For an overview on our postgraduate research study options, come along to our BioSciences MSc and Honours information and research poster session on Friday 8 September 1-3pm.

 Finding your area of interest

-School of BioSciences supervisor and research project directory
+School of BioSciences

-School of Ecosystem and Forest Sciences supervisor directory
+School of Agriculture, Food and Ecosystem Sciences

 Approaching supervisors